 This means, that we should not have any means to directly access tags or comments outside of a post.
 Therefore they should not have a repository.
 Also, since we never directly access either one, there is no reason we need to reach the post they belong to.
 The access path is always in one direction starting from the post.
 In the terms of data modelling, we have a unidirectional one-to-many relation.
-To encode those in our domain model properly, unfortunately we have to go a non-obvious route.
 As we learned earlier, Doctrine provides a OneToMany annotation.
-This would seem like the right choice, but it isn't.
 OneToMany relations in Doctrine are always bidirectional and, even worse, the many side is the so called "owning side" of the relation.
 This means, that to update the relation in any way, the owning side entity needs to be persisted.
 This is not matching our domain model, where the post is the Aggregate Root and hence the entity we persist from.
-To make Doctrine work as we intend our domain model, we need to annotate the relation as a ManyToMany and add a unique constraint on the "one" side5.
-In ManyToMany relations we can define the "owning side" freely and the additional constraint will prevent us from accidentally having more than one post referring to a specific comment.
+To make Doctrine work as we intend our domain model, we'd need to annotate the relation as a ManyToMany and add a unique constraint on the "one" side5.
+Since this is not intuitive, Flow 7+ will translate a OneToMany relation without a specified mappedBy attribute to an according ManyToMany relation, so this modelling mismatch becomes transparent.